ricksolucoes/RICKShowForm/README.md

         .ExecuteBefore(BeforeShow) //Procedure to be performed before show form .ExecuteAfter(AfterShowClose) //Procedure to be performed after show form .Show //Open the formulary
-      .ShowOther //Prepare new form to show
+      .DoNewForm //Prepare new form to show
         .Formulary(TPageView3) //Inform the form's class
       .Show;  //Open the formulary
   end;